leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.4 get_info

-We could provide additional information important for controlling the action of the policy.
+We could provide additional information essential for controlling the action of the policy.
 For example, if we do reinforcement learning on a [jump and run game](https://c64online.com/c64-games/the-great-giana-sisters/), the number of hearts (lives left) from our character.

 In our simple model, we don't have such information.